Wawel Castle: 20th and 21st centuries

 The tradition of burying notable Polish national in the cathedral has continued into the 21st century: in 1927, the ashes of the romantic poet Juliusz Słowacki were brought to the cathedral, ten years later the statesman and former Leader of Second Polish Republic, Marshal Józef Piłsudski, was interred in a vault beneath the Silver Tower and in 1993 the remains of the World War II military leader Władysław Sikorski were finally returned to Poland for burial in the crypt.
-More recently, the bodies of President Lech Kaczyński and his wife were entombed in a sarcophagus, in the antechamber of the vault beneath the Silver Bell Tower.
+More recently, the bodies of President Lech Kaczyński and his wife were entombed in a sarcophagus in 2010, in the antechamber of the vault beneath the Silver Bell Tower.

 During World War II, when Poland was occupied by Nazi Germany, the Wawel Castle was the residence of governor general Hans Frank, later to be executed as a war criminal.
 During his despotic regime, Raphael's Portrait of a Young Man (1513–14), part of the Czartoryski collection, was removed from Wawel and to this day has yet to be returned to Poland.
-Many of the tapestries have disappeared too, their whereabouts unknown; however, 150 of the tapestries which along with many of the Wawel's other treasures had spent the war years, for safety, in Canada have been returned to the castle and are, today, part of the Wawel Royal Castle National Art Collection on public display along with countless art treasures and items of historical Polish significance.
+Many of the tapestries have also disappeared, their whereabouts unknown; however 150 tapestries, which along with many of the Wawel's other treasures had spent the war years in Canada for safekeeping, have been returned to the castle and are part of the Wawel Royal Castle National Art Collection on public display along with countless art treasures and items of historical Polish significance.

+In 1945, the National Council abolished the building's function as the residence of the head of state and turned it over entirely to exhibition purposes.
+Part of the ground floor rooms in the north wing were also designated as the State Archives of the City of Kraków.
+In the last decade of the 20th century, the castle underwent a thorough renovation, and the institution's name was changed to Wawel Royal Castle National Art Collection.